joewiz/joewiz.github.io/_posts/2021-05-30-converting-roman-numerals-with-xquery-xslt.md

 };
 ```

-Applying a more compact whitespace policy similar to that of the Clojure version, we'll be able to not just meet it but beat it, with this **5 line** equivalent:
+Applying some mild refactoring and a compact whitespace policy similar to that of the Clojure version, we'll be able to not just meet it but beat it, with this **5 line** equivalent:

 ```xquery
 declare function r:decode-roman-numeral($roman-numeral as xs:string) as xs:integer {